charlesdevandiere/xmldoc2md/docs/README.md

-  -?|-h|--help       Show help information --index-page-name  Name of the index page (default: "index") --examples-path    Path to the code examples to insert in the documentation
+  -?|-h|--help       Show help information --index-page-name  Name of the index page (default: "index") --examples-path    Path to the code examples to insert in the documentation --github-pages     Remove '.md' extension from links for GitHub Pages
 ```